pollfish/docs/cordova.md

 *	iOS version 9.0+
 *	Apache Cordova v3.0.4+

 > **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old

+> **Note:** Pollfish iOS SDK utilizes Apple's Advertising ID (IDFA) to identify and retarget users with Pollfish surveys.
+As of iOS 14 you should initialize Pollfish Cordova/Ionic plugin in iOS only if the relevant IDFA permission was granted by the user

 ## Quick Guide